kragen/derctuo/6-trit-variac.md

 seen as a selectable multiplier of the secondary voltage: respectively 64, 8, 64/57 (about 1.12), and 1.
-Suppose that when the primary side is set to 8x, the medium voltage, the secondary side is like the low-voltage setup described above under "A practical configuration": a first winding of segments of ½, 1½, and 1 volts and a second winding of segments of 8, 24, and 16 volts.
+Suppose that when the primary side is set to 8x, the medium voltage, the secondary side is like the low-voltage setup described above under “A practical configuration”: a first winding of segments of ½, 1½, and 1 volts and a second winding of segments of 8, 24, and 16 volts.
 This gives you ½-volt resolution for 0-3 volts, 5-11 volts, and 13-19 volts, and 2-volt-or-better